Janguis/Tabletop_Game_Recommendation/README.md

 This uses data from Board Game Geek, which was extracted using their public ranked board game dataset and API.
 I applied initial filters to restrict game recommendations to base games that have an average rating of 7/10 or higher and received at least 100 votes to ensure the recommendations are relevant and trustworthy.

+## File Manifest
+### Code
+This folder contains all the code used in the project which is in .ipynb format and can be accessed using Jupiter Notebook, it contains a contents which details the order and function of each code file.

+## Data
+This folder contains all the data used in the project.
+The raw data is extracted from Board Game Geek website, in the form of a downloadable .csv file and from their public server which was accessed through an API.